golfwhiper28/BADS7105-CRM-Analytics/README.md

 # BADS7105-CRM-Analytics
-for submission assignment of CRM-Aalytics
+for submission assignment of CRM-Aalytics in the first semester 2021